Enzu83/CelesteUnity/README.md

 ## To do list

-- Make all the screens of Forsaken City - 4/37
+- Make all the screens of Forsaken City - 5/37
-- Wallbounce should be possible even if no horizontal inputs have been made

 ## Side notes